 The first Baptists came to Australia in 1831.
 Today there are about 65,000 members in Baptist churches in Australia and many more adherents.
 Each local church is autonomously self-governing.
 We voluntarily link together with other churches to form a Baptist Union in each state, which in turn forms the Baptist Union of Australia.

 Our journey here at Tottenham Baptist Church began in 1940, when a few families relocated to West Footscray.
 They gathered a new Church that drew from a rich tradition of loving stories of community and mission.
 In 2001, the church invited the Spanish-speaking congregation, with people from various parts of Latin America and Spain to participate in its story.
-We hold a weekly bilingual service (English and Spanish).
+After many years of holding our services in English and Spanish, we have moved to present the message in English, so that we can better serve our local community.